Are you wondering what strategies your competitors are using to grow their organic traffic?

 This way, you will find new opportunities to get more backlinks for your site and boost your keyword rankings.

 Another way you can use Semrush to capture backlinks from your competitors is by looking for lost links.

 Simply go to the ‘Backlink Analytics’ section from the menu on your left.
 Then, enter the website URL of your competitor and click the ‘Analyze’ button.

 Next, you can go to the ‘Backlinks’ tab and select ‘Lost’ from the available filters.
 Semrush will display all the backlinks of your competitor that no longer exist.

 We hope this article helped you learn how to do an SEO competitor analysis in WordPress.
-You may also want to check out our guide on how to move WordPress from HTTP to HTTPS or our expert picks for the best managed WordPress hosting.
+You may also want to see our guide on how to move WordPress from HTTP to HTTPS or our expert picks for the best managed WordPress hosting.